apache/cordova-coho/docs/platforms-release-process.md

     coho tag-release --version 3.5.0 -r js -r app-hello-world -r mobile-spec

 ## Branching & Tagging cordova-docs
+TODO: Update to new docs release process.
+Not apart of platofrms release process anymore

  1. Cherry pick relevant commits from master to 3.5.x branch
  2. Generate the docs for the release on the 3.5.x branch.